fairytale castle Hohenschwangau – family traveller guide

 Fairytale Castle Hohenschwangau is located in the village of the same name in the lower Bavaria region of Germany.
-The setting is uniquely magical, mountains, forests and an amazing alpine lake.
+This Bavarian castles setting is uniquely magical, mountains, forests and an amazing alpine lake.
 Hohenschwangau Castle is overshadowed by its more famous neighbour Neuschwanstein which is located within eyesight.It does not get much better than standing in the middle of the small village looking at Hohenschwangau castle to your left and Neuschwanstein castle to your right.
 Images of a fairytale castle from your childhood bounce around your mind.
 Hohenschwangau Castle is the childhood home of the most famous Bavarian King, King Ludwig.
-We have been to 5 Palaces, Castles associated with King Ludwig in Bavaria All Ludwigs castle are a family travel must.
+We have been to 5 Palaces, Castles associated with King Ludwig in Bavaria All Ludwig’s Bavarian castles are a family travel must.

 Fairytale castle Highlights:

-The Kings’ bedroom, Maximillian, and Ludwigs is a pretty interesting room.
+The Kings’ bedroom, Maximillian, and Ludwigs are a pretty interesting room.
 King Ludwig know for being eccentric had installed scenes of the night sky into the ceiling.
-Ludwig at night could lay in bed and enjoy the stars and moon being illuminated.
+Ludwig at night could lay in bed and enjoy the stars and the moon is illuminated.
 Ludwig had crystals set into the roof to give the illusion of twinkling stars.

-You will also tour through the billiard room, The knights hall with its armor, The Queens living room and dressing room just to name a few.
+You will also tour through the billiard room, The knight’s hall with its armour, The Queens living room and dressing room just to name a few.